 Admin Panel — anatomy of a multi-tab SaaS dashboard

 The biggest thing I've built so far lives inside Blindando Sueños, an insurance SaaS.
-The admin panel is what the internal team touches every day and it's where most of the interesting engineering decisions happened.
+The admin panel is what the internal team touches every day, and it's where most of the interesting engineering decisions happened — five tabs, each one a different department's daily tool, all behind a single server-side role gate.

-What you see below is the real UI code, stripped of its backend.
+What you see below is the real UI code, stripped of that backend.
 Click anything — tabs, uploads, dropdowns, toggles.
-Nothing explodes, no data changes.
-It's the shell, interactive, without functionality.
+Nothing explodes, no data changes, nothing posts to n8n.
+The embedded version runs on static fixtures: it's the shell, interactive, with the wiring cut.

 The five tabs